arabellas-craft/arabellas-craft.github.io/_posts/2021-11-09-5-Ways-Prepare-for-Your-Tarot-Reading.markdown

 date:   2021-11-09 05:13:01 -0700
 short-description: "What to expect when you're getting your tarot cards read."
 categories: tarot questions
+img: "first-tarot-reading.jpg"
 permalink: /5-Tips-to-Prepare-for-Your-Tarot-Card-Reading/
 ---

 ## 1. Find the right reader
 Finding a good tarot reader can be difficult!
-Before [booking a reading](/tarot-reading) with someone you'll want to read their [about](/about) page to how they view themselves and tarot and make sure your views on tarot align.
+Before [booking a reading](https://shop.arabellascraft.com/?sort=page_layout&tags=tarot%20card%20reading) with someone you'll want to read their [about](/about) page to how they view themselves and tarot and make sure your views on tarot align.
 Some people see tarot as more of a self-reflection tool, and others are more into the fortune telling side of things.

 You'll also want to double check their policies to make sure they do the kind of reading you're looking for.
 Lots of readers won't do readings about health, legal matters, or fertility.